-News is divided into two categories: ASD News and Developmental Disabilities News.
+News is divided into three categories: ITAC News, ASD/DD News, and LEND/DBP News.
 Click the “View All” Links to see previous items.
-Please send Rebecca any suggestions for additional news items.
+Please send Ben Kaufman any suggestions for additional news items.

 AIR-P held its fourth Research Day, at the AUCD 2022 conference, November 13-16th!
 For the first time, our sessions were threaded throughout the conference and fostered meaningful connections with fellow attendees.
 Highlights from our sessions include:

 Updates from the State Public Health Autism Resource Center

 The Association of Maternal & Child Health Programs (AMCHP) is pleased to announce the launch of a new State Public Health Autism Resource Center (SPHARC) website.
 SPHARC is a comprehensive web-based resource center intended to provide ongoing technical assistance and facilitate cross-state learning to increase the capacity of states in developing and implementing systems of care for children and youth with ASD/DD.

 Frankenberg Visiting Professorship for Early Development and Behavior Challenges in Primary Care

 Dr. Pamela High, director of Rhode Island LEND and Brown University�s Developmental-Behavioral Pediatrics fellowship program, was honored to be invited as the 10th visiting professor for the annual Frankenberg Visiting Professorship & Lectureship at the Children�s Hospital of Colorado.

 This year, 28 fellows have earned full MNLEND certificates, along with seven intermediate trainees who joined the program for a more limited, focused experience.
 They come from University of Minnesota academic disciplines, including Public Health Administration, Law, Social Work, Psychology, Nursing, Occupational Therapy, Pediatric Dentistry, and many more; or are community members in disability-related professions, self-advocates, or family advocates.